normatovbekzod/Bekzod-portfolio/README.md

 </p>

 ## Reporting and Actions
 Main insights and visualizations are included in a monthly report prepared at the start of each month.
 This report is then shared with the library managers in order to optimize the usage of library spaces.
-Based on the insight into occupancy levels in various library spaces, I presented solutions to increase the usage of the main 4 library areas by 20% as well as allocate current library student assistants to spaces based on corresponding occupancy level.
+Based on the insight into occupancy levels in various library spaces, I presented solutions to increase the usage of the main 4 library areas by 20% and spearheaded with the guidance of my manager a major reallocation of 30 library student assistants to different shifts based on how busy the library is during a library shift.

 # [Project 2: Global COVID-19 vaccination tracker](https://public.tableau.com/app/profile/bekzod.normatov/viz/Global_vax_tracker_2021/GlobalVaccineTracker)
 ### Motivation